Gaza-Supporter/donate-to-gaza/README.md

 # donate-to-gaza
-A free donation to  page to support people in Gaza
+A free donation page to support people in Gaza